Maui Scuba Diving Fish Guide

 Juvenile Yellowtail Wrasse

-Often mistaken for Nemo, this juvenile wrasse is brightly colored orange-red with white spots along its body.
-When email wrasses are overrepresented in a group they will often change sex to become male.
+Often mistaken for Nemo, this juvenile wrasse has a brightly colored orange-red body with white spots.
+Interestingly, whenever female juvenile wrasses become overrepresented in their respective group, some of them will change their sex to become male.

 Kihi Kihi